Keep Cabbage Worms Away With Companion Planting

 Image of companion planting for cabbage worms

-• Image 1: A garden bed with cabbage plants, marigolds, and nasturtiums.
+- Image 1: A garden bed with cabbage plants, marigolds, and nasturtiums.
 The caption reads "Marigolds and nasturtiums are both companion plants for cabbage, as they help to deter cabbage worms."
-Image of Companion planting for cabbage worms 1

-• Image 2: A close-up of a cabbage plant with marigolds growing nearby.
+- Image 2: A close-up of a cabbage plant with marigolds growing nearby.
 The caption reads "Marigolds release a scent that cabbage worms find unpleasant, so they will avoid plants that are near marigolds."
-Image of Companion planting for cabbage worms 2

-• Image 3: A garden bed with cabbage plants, thyme, and chives.
+- Image 3: A garden bed with cabbage plants, thyme, and chives.
 The caption reads "Thyme and chives are both insect-repelling herbs that can be planted near cabbage to help keep cabbage worms away."
-Image of Companion planting for cabbage worms 3

-• Image 4: A close-up of a cabbage plant with thyme growing nearby.
+- Image 4: A close-up of a cabbage plant with thyme growing nearby.
 The caption reads "Thyme has a strong scent that cabbage worms find unpleasant, so they will avoid plants that are near thyme."
-Image of Companion planting for cabbage worms 4

-• Image 5: A garden bed with cabbage plants, tomatoes, and basil.
+- Image 5: A garden bed with cabbage plants, tomatoes, and basil.
 The caption reads "Tomatoes and basil are both beneficial companion plants for cabbage, as they help to attract beneficial insects that prey on cabbage worms."
-Image of Companion planting for cabbage worms 5

 Post a Comment for "Keep Cabbage Worms Away With Companion Planting"